-Great Smoky Mountains National Park is situated within a day’s drive of between one-third and one-half the population of the United States, and was visited more than 12.5 million times in 2019.
-Visitors come from local communities, the region, the nation, and from across the world, consistently making the park one of the most visited national parks in the country.
+Great Smoky Mountains National Park is consistently the most visited national park in the country.
+It is situated within a day’s drive of between one-third and one-half the population of the United States and was visited more than 12.5 million times in 2019.

 Recent annual visitation is presented below.
 For complete records of National Park Service visitation and other statistics, check out the Public Use Statistics Office.

 Last updated: September 14, 2021